The frequency of waves released by your brain when you are awake and when in REM sleep is high. Making this stage 4 of sleep known as this.

 What are theta waves?

-Cessation of breathing while sleeping, snoring, never feeling rested or restored even after a full night sleep is this sleep disorder.
+Cessation of breathing while sleeping, snoring, never feeling rested or restored even after a full night sleep are characteristic of this sleep disorder.

 What is sleep apnea?